ThomasCaneday/SeniorProject/README.md

 TODO: Test external air microphone and hydrophone

-TODO: Test internal and external antenna
+Fix: Tested internal and partially external antenna (no significant difference)

 Added: File for packaging audio as CSV